priithaamer/rubydictionary/README.markdown

 ## Building dictionary

-Create documentation from the source code like you normally would.
-Only do not forget to pass `--format=rubydictionary` option:
+Run `rubydictionary` in your source code directory.
+For example for source of Sinatra:

-    rdoc --format=rubydictionary --dict-name=Sinatra --dict-id=com.sinatrarb.Dictionary ./sourcedir
+    rubydictionary --format=rubydictionary --dict-name=Sinatra --dict-id=com.sinatrarb.Dictionary

-If all goes well, you should have .dictionary file under ./doc/objects directory.
+If all goes well, you should have Sinatra.dictionary file under ./doc/objects directory.
 Drop it into `~/Library/Dictionaries/` folder.

 # Links